Samantha Stosur: 2015: 500th career win

 Her first tournament in 2015 was Brisbane International, where she lost in the first round to Varvara Lepchenko despite leading 5–1 in the final set.
 In Sydney she reached the second round, where she lost to Barbora Záhlavová-Strýcová.
 Stosur then played at the Australian Open as the 20th seed.
-She defeated Monica Niculescu in straight sets before losing in the second round to CoCo Vandeweghe.
+She defeated Monica Niculescu in straight sets, before losing in the second round to CoCo Vandeweghe.

 In February, Stosur represented Australia in the Fed Cup against Germany.
 She lost both her matches against Andrea Petkovic and Angelique Kerber.
 Stosur next played at the Dubai where she lost in the second round to the third seed Caroline Wozniacki despite winning the first set.
 Her next tournament was the Doha where she was defeated by the eventual champion Lucie Šafářová in the first round.
 In Indian Wells, Stosur reached the third round, where she lost to Flavia Pennetta.
 In the doubles partnering Lisa Raymond, they reached the semifinal before losing to the pairing of Martina Hingis/Sania Mirza.
 Stosur next played at the Miami Open where she also lost in the third round to Venus Williams.

 Stosur began her clay-court season by travelling to Charleston as the ninth seed where she lost in the second round to Lara Arruabarrena.
 Her next tournament was the Premier Mandatory in Madrid where she defeated the world No. 12 Angelique Kerber in the first round.
 She then played Kaia Kanepi and won in straight sets.
 She then lost in a close encounter to eventual finalist Svetlana Kuznetsova.
 Stosur next played at the Italian Open but lost in the first round to Anastasia Pavlyuchenkova.
 Stosur was awarded a wildcard at the Internationaux de Strasbourg and was the third seed.
 She crushed defending champion Monica Puig in straight sets.
 Stosur then received a walkover against Lesia Tsurenko and defeated fellow Aussie Ajla Tomljanović and Sloane Stephens to reach her first final of 2015.
-In the final, she faced Kristina Mladenovic of France and came from a set down to record a victory, and win her seventh title on the WTA Tour, her first on red clay.
+In the final, she faced Kristina Mladenovic and came from a set down to record a victory, and win her seventh title on the WTA Tour, her first on red clay.
 Stosur then played at the French Open as the 26th seed.
-She defeated Madison Brengle and Amandine Hesse before losing to defending champion Maria Sharapova in the third round.
+She defeated Madison Brengle and Amandine Hesse, before losing to defending champion Sharapova in the third round.